- Why do I need to assign an ISBN to my Book?

 - I did not see the option to assign an ISBN when creating my project.

-- Can I purchase my own ISBN?
+- Where can I get my own ISBN?

 - Is it possible to reassign ISBNs when the books to which they were allocated are out of print?